khizar-coder/khizar-coder-w251-hw7/README.md

 We  added:
 - label smoothing ( works)
 - mixup ( works )
-- warm upfor 1 epoch and the cool down for 4 ( this was ultimately commented out, as it had a bug I could not resolve it in time , you can see the commented code )
+- warm up for 1 epoch and the cool down for 4 ( this was ultimately commented out, as it had a bug I could not resolve it in time , you can see the commented code )